MarkMuranov/RegistryPattern/README.md

 The `registerHandler()` method is a template method.
-In order to use this method, you must pass in the specific Handler class you want to add to the chain, for instance:
+In order to use this method, you must pass in the specific Handler class you want to add to the chain.
+This method will create a new `shared_ptr` instance of the specific `HandlerType`.
+Here is an example:

 ```cpp
 using COR = ChainOfResponsibilities;